AdaptivMCP/AdaptivMCP/docs/OPERATIONS.md

 1. **Check /healthz**
    - Call `GET /healthz` on the MCP server.
    - Confirm:
+   - If you suspect a version mismatch (for example after an upgrade), use `run_command` to run `python cli.py --version` in the controller repo workspace and compare it with `docs/UPGRADE_NOTES.md` and `CHANGELOG.md`.
      - `status` is `ok` or similar.
      - `github_token_present` is `true`.
      - `controller.repo` and `controller.default_branch` match your expectations.